-St Augustine is a place to explore faith together and we try to be creative about how we do this.
+St Augustine is a place to explore faith together.
 We are located in the nature reserve of One Tree Hill.
 This gives us a unique opportunity in London to reflect on God’s creation and our place in it.
 We share the message of compassion and love in a world that is so often hurting and cold.
-It is the message of the one who came to us with that same love and compassion to strengthen us and encourage us to really live life in all its fullness.
-In this quiet oasis there is room to mediate and reflect, to walk, to pray, to be quiet.
+It is the message of the one who came to us with that same love and compassion to strengthen us and encourage us to live life in all its fullness.
+In this quiet oasis there is room to meditate and reflect, to walk, to pray, to be quiet.
 Come and share in our fellowship anytime.
 You are most welcome.

 The growth of new houses at the end of the nineteenth century in the Honor Oak area led to a demand for a church, and St Augustine's parish was formed.
 The architect appointed was William Oakley, a member of the Royal Institute of British Architects, who was to design, "a building which on account of the site and status of the neighbourhood, must of necessity possess some architectural pretensions".

 The foundation stone was laid by Mr J G Talbot MP on the 3rd October 1872 and was in use for public worship from 4th June 1873.